 TCNJ Jazz Ensemble

+Auditions for the fall 2021 Jazz Ensemble begin with an OPEN REHEARSAL on Tuesday, August 31, 3:30-4:50pm, Music Building room 019 (basement).
 Bring your instrument(s) and be ready to play – this will be a full rehearsal with all students participating.
-If necessary, a formal audition will be organized for a later date.

 - To sign up please follow the link below and enter your name and instrument at a time that works for you.

 If none of the times work with your schedule or for any other questions please contact Prof. Uli Speth at email@example.com